 The results of these programs have been recognized by others within and outside the mining industry.
 Examples of significant recognition of Kinross' efforts are listed on Kinross' website at www.kinross.com.

 Operations

-Kinross' total gold equivalent production from continuing operations 6 in 2022 was derived from the mines in the Americas (72%) and West Africa (28%).
-The following shows the location of Kinross' properties as of the date hereof.
+Kinross' total gold equivalent production in 2023 was derived from its mines in the Americas (71%) and West Africa (29%).
+The following shows the location of Kinross' properties as of the date hereof: